LorenzoMattia/ChatBot/README.md

 # ChatBot

 I have realized a chatbot that performs the task of helping people in a generic airport of London.
 It has some useful functionalities solving typical situations and problems.
+To use it, just download the repository and run the "chat.py" file.

 ## Technologies used
 The structure of the program can be divided in four main parts: